vedansh-5/gofannon/docs/github/pr_review.md

 ## Integration in CI

 You can invoke the PR Review Tool from your CI pipeline (see the workflow file example below).
 The tool outputs a summary review that is then posted as a comment on the pull request.

+## More Documentation
+For more information on deploying in your repo, see the website [deploy pr review page](https://the-ai-alliance.github.io/gofannon/how-tos/deploy_pr_review.html).